-- Parent is informed that a student support team consisting of classroom teacher, administration (head of school and/or director of teaching and learning), admissions, and specialist(s) will be considering the appeal collectively.
+- Parent is informed that a student support team consisting of classroom teacher, administration (Head of Learning Neighborhood), admissions, and specialist(s) will be considering the appeal collectively.
 Parent is given an appropriate timeframe in which a decision will be made.

 - Additional documentation may be requested of parent to support appeal and further inform decision making (e.g. standardized test results, educational psychologist report, etc.).
 An assessment or interview with a learning support specialist may also be recommended or required prior to student support team convening to discuss case.

 - Student support team convenes and each member is given an opportunity to provide input over the grade placement decision.
 A collective decision is made concerning the grade placement that factors in the best interest of the student in question, space availability, learning support/ELL caseloads, existing classroom dynamics, gender balance, potential ramifications of an exception to policy being made (if applicable), parental input, etc.

 - Head of Learning Neighborhood meets with parent(s) to convey final grade placement decision.
 If the grade placement decision is a trial, commitment to the length of trial period and explanation as to evaluation procedure at the end of the trial period is explained to parent(s).

 To help the school to manage our enrolments efficiently, it is absolutely necessary that parents provide the Admissions team at least one semester’s written notice of withdrawal.
 Should one full semester’s notice to withdraw not be received by the Admissions team, the deposit refund may not be granted.

 Green School reserves the right to withdraw an already registered student when any or all of the following conditions apply: